boreec/Space-Race/README.md

 This program was built completely with rust and the sdl2 bindings.

+I made a brief video of the game running on [youtube](https://www.youtube.com/watch?v=bzm3udWB7Kc)

 To see similar projects I made: https://boreec.fr/projects/

 ## How to run ?